Enable OS-level flashing of coreboot for ThinkPad T410/X201

 The X201 wiki page hints that we should be able to edit the Lenovo BIOS installer, modifying the bootblock part so that the flash is writeable, and then should be able to write coreboot.
 I have a good testbench that allows me to quickly recover if I brick a motherboard, and have the freedom to irreversibly brick a couple of motherboards without consequence (although I find it hard to believe I could achieve that, and would be less than ideal if I did).
 I don't, however, have a lot of experience with BIOS editing, and am cooperating with Alexander in that aspect.
 This tickets serves to record progress and simplify discussion.

-#1 Updated by Iru Cai about 3 years ago
+#1 Updated by Iru Cai over 3 years ago

 You can use flashrom to flash any ROM once coreboot is installed.
 I don't know if the internal flashing needs an unlocked descriptor region.